University of Bristol: Palaeobiology

 This interdisciplinary MSc programme is for students who are passionate about early life, mass extinctions, macroevolution, climate change and fossil preservation.
 It bridges the biology-geology divide.
 You will learn the latest techniques in phylogenetics, biomechanics and macroevolution, providing you with a strong foundation for independent research to PhD level or for a career in museum curation, science education, science policy, management or the media.

+Bristol is ranked second in the UK for 'Earth systems and environmental sciences' research (THE analysis of REF 2021) and first in the world for Palaeontology (Center for World University Rankings 2017).
 You will join Bristol's established palaeobiology research group and engage in current debates in evolution, systematics and palaeobiology.
-You will learn how to analyse problems quantitatively and design experimental approaches to resolving questions in macroevolution and the study of ancient organisms.
+You will learn how to analyse problems quantitatively and design experimental approaches to resolving questions in macroevolution and the study of both ancient and living organisms.

 A key aspect of the programme is preparing your research project for publication, and many of our previous students’ projects have been published in leading international journals.
 Recent research project topics include the origin of cellular life, the preservation of colours in dinosaurs and the evolution of culture in humans.